dfinity/cycles-ledger/INTERFACE_SPECIFICATION.md

 ```

 This endpoint creates a new canister the same way as the `create_canister` endpoint, the difference being the source of the cycles spent to create the canister.
 The call specifies the account (parameter `from`) from which the cycles are deducted.
+Note that there is again a fee of 100M added to the specified amount.
-The owner of this account must have issued a `icrc2_approve` call beforehand, authorizing access to the funds for the caller's account, composed of the caller's principal and, optionally, a specific subaccount (parameter `spender_subaccount`).
+The owner of this account must have issued an `icrc2_approve` call beforehand, authorizing access to the funds for the caller's account, composed of the caller's principal and, optionally, a specific subaccount (parameter `spender_subaccount`).